undergroundtheater/gameheart/readme.md

 Each goal is broken down later, but here's the high-level:

+0. Generic
 1. Improved Usability
 2. Improved Documentation
 3. Improved Deployment
 3. Mobile
 4. API / REST
 5. Device-specific applications

+### Generic

+GameHeart may be the mechanical beating heart of Underground Theater, but it can be more.
+A plugin system would likely make this possible; moving the UT-specific code into hooks would improve usability for other organizations and clubs and making our own proprietary improvements to our system possible.
+This is marked at "0" because it should be kept in mind for all of the below, not necessarily implemented today.

 ### Improved Usability